Stock Markets Sink, but Will Netflix Make Wednesday Even Worse?

-With that in mind, the Nasdaq Composite Index offers lots of exposure to today’s tech heavyweights like Apple, Microsoft, and Amazon, while also giving investors some exposure to the tech heavyweights of tomorrow, thanks to its inclusion of every Nasdaq-listed common stock.
-As a result, the Nasdaq Composite Index could be a great investment choice if you don’t yet feel comfortable choosing individual stocks, or if you want broad exposure to the technology sector.
+With that in mind, the Nasdaq Composite Index offers lots of exposure to today’s tech heavyweights such as Apple, Microsoft, and Amazon, while also giving investors some exposure to the tech heavyweights of tomorrow, thanks to its inclusion of every Nasdaq-listed common stock.
+As a result, the Nasdaq Composite Index could be a great investment choice if you don’t yet feel comfortable choosing individual stocks or if you want broad exposure to the technology sector.

 There was an earnings winner after hours on Tuesday as well.